20 Essential Sales Skills

 6. Time Management

-How you spend your time directly affects your results.
+How you spend your time affects your results.
 Good time management means focusing on high-value activities and minimizing administrative busywork.

 Top performers block time for important outreach, protect their calendars from unnecessary meetings, and create systems for consistent follow-up.
 They know which 20% of their activities generate 80% of their results.